Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.accountstatuses.list({ merchantId: "merchantId",  });

 /*
-Gets status of the account with the specified external_seller_id belonging to the MCA with the specified merchant_id.
-*/
-await gapi.client.content.accountstatusesbyexternalsellerid.get({ externalSellerId: "externalSellerId", merchantId: "merchantId",  });

-/*
 Retrieves and updates tax settings of multiple accounts in a single request.
 */
 await gapi.client.content.accounttax.custombatch({  });